 The BLM currently operates the Federal helium program with a primary goal of paying off the "helium debt."
-To this end, the BLM has paid over \$1.1 billion to the U.S. Treasury since 1995, a substantial step towards eliminating the helium debt, which the HPA froze at approximately \$1.3 billion.
-During FY 2011, \$210 million was paid toward the helium debt from reserve sales.
-The BLM anticipates full repayment of the helium debt in FY 2013.
-According to the HPA, once the helium debt is retired, the Helium Fund (used to fund the BLM's helium program operational expenses) would be dissolved and all future receipts would be deposited directly into the general fund of the U.S. Treasury.
+To this end, the BLM has paid approximately \$1.33 billion to the U.S. Treasury since 1995.
+This constitutes substantial progress toward eliminating the helium debt, which the HPA froze at approximately \$1.37 billion.
+During FY 2012, \$180 million was paid toward the helium debt from Reserve sales, resulting in an outstanding balance of approximately \$44 million at the end of the fiscal year.

+According to the HPA, once the helium debt is retired, the Helium Production Fund (used to fund the BLM's helium program operational expenses) would be dissolved and all future receipts would be deposited directly into the general fund of the U.S. Treasury.
+The BLM expects to generate enough revenue during this fiscal quarter through currently authorized helium sales to pay off the debt at the beginning of FY 2014.